 15. How long will you hold our date for us?

 If you are very interested in booking the wedding DJ you’ve met with, please ask this question before leaving the consultation.
 Do not assume there is a hold of any type for your wedding date.
 Some DJs will offer a temporary hold, others won’t unless a contract has been issued.
 To prevent future headaches and frustration, ask this question if the DJ doesn’t make it clear.

 16. Can you assist me in choosing the music for my Processional, Recessional, Cake Cutting, Father/Daughter Dance, etc.?

 The answer should be yes.
 Each DJ will have unique ways of handling these requests.
 Some will provide you with popular suggestions based on a database of thousands of weddings around the country, others, such as myself, have created their own Wedding Music Guide.

 17. What kind of equipment will you use for my wedding, and what will the setup look like?

-Any wedding disc jockey should be proud of their sound system, and use equipment by professional-grade brands such as Pioneer, Rane, Serato, Electro-Voice, RCF, Bose, JBL, Mackie, Rane, QSC, Shure, and Sennheiser.
-While most DJs understand that you are unlikely have a working knowledge of what is what, they should be able to show you some of their past setups and, if they don’t already have a photo from a past event at your venue, show you which setup you could expect to see at your wedding.
+Any wedding DJ should be proud of their sound system, and use equipment by professional-grade brands such as Pioneer, Rane, Serato, Electro-Voice, RCF, Bose, JBL, Mackie, Rane, QSC, Shure, and Sennheiser.
+While most DJs understand that you are unlikely to have a working knowledge of what is what, they should be able to show you some of their past setups and, if they don’t already have a photo from a past event at your venue, show you which setup you could expect to see at your wedding.

 18. When do we need to submit our music requests and event details?